open-estuary/estuary/doc/release-files/CentOS/ReadMe.md

 # Introduction
-This folder contains the binary of iso and pxe whitch used to build the [CentOS](ftp://117.78.41.188/releases/5.0/linux/CentOS/).
+This folder contains the binary of iso and pxe whitch used to build the CentOS.How to deploy D03&D05,please refer to [Deploy_manual.fd](https://github.com/open-estuary/estuary/tree/master/doc/Deploy_Manual.4All.md)
 ```
 CentOS-7-aarch64-Everything.iso        : the iso file to auto-deploy centos
 CentOS-7-aarch64-Everything.iso.MD5SUM : the md5sum of CentOS-7-aarch64-Everything.iso